 The Agency is committed to the development of safe and decent affordable housing that includes supportive services to improve the quality of life for families, the elderly and other individuals with special needs.
-The Plan, which specifically includes the Multifamily Rental Production General Requirements, the Rental Production Program loan product information outlined below, and all appendices attached hereto, is written and is to be interpreted to support these goals.
+The Plan, which specifically includes the Multifamily Rental Production General Requirements, the Rental Production Program loan product information and all appendices attached hereto, is written and is to be interpreted to support these goals.

 Projects utilizing Rental Production Program (RPP) funds should refer to Appendix R for special requirements.
-Projects utilizing state tax credits should refer to Appendix S, and those utilizing tax exempt bonds should refer to Appendices U and V.

-For taxable years beginning on or after January 1, 2000, a North Carolina state tax credit is available for any project that receives an allocation of tax credits under section 42(h)(1) of the Code, and meets the requirements of N.C.G.S.
+For taxable years beginning on or after January 1, 2000, a North Carolina state tax credit is available for any project that receives an allocation of tax credits under Section 42(h)(1) of the Code, and meets the requirements of N.C.G.S.
 Section 105-129.16B, et seq.
 The amount of the state credit must be calculated and presented as a source of equity in all applications submitted under the Plan unless the project formally declines or is ineligible for the state credit.
 Information concerning the state credit can be found in Appendix S.

-Any applicant proposing to use tax-exempt bonds with four percent (4%) housing tax credits must meet all of the requirements outlined in Appendix U. They should also carefully read the Plan, as the Code requires they be in compliance with the Plan to receive four percent (4%) tax credits.
-The application, application process, deadlines, and fees are the same for applicants applying for four percent (4%) tax credits with bond financing, as those applying for the nine percent (9%) credits.
+Any applicant proposing to use tax-exempt bonds with 4% tax credits must meet all of the requirements outlined in Appendix U. They should also carefully read the Plan, as the Code requires they be in compliance with the Plan to receive 4% tax credits.

-Applicants financing more than 50% of their project with tax-exempt bond proceeds and not seeking a low-income housing tax credit allocation from the Committee must complete a separate application and are not required to fully comply with the Plan as explained in Appendix V.
+Applicants financing more than 50% of their project with tax-exempt bond proceeds and not seeking a low-income housing tax credit allocation from the Committee must complete a separate application found in Appendix V.

 The Committee will only allocate low-income housing tax credits in compliance with the Plan.
 The Code requires that the Plan contain certain elements.
-In general, these elements and others added by the Committee are:
+In general, these elements, and others added by the Committee are:

-A. Description of the project selection criteria to be used in determining housing priorities appropriate for local conditions.

-- B. Criteria which give preference to: - 1.
+- A. Description of the project selection criteria to be used in determining housing priorities appropriate for local conditions. - B. Criteria which give preference to: - 1.
 Project location and site suitability. - 2.
 Evidence of sufficient market demand and other characteristics such as local housing needs and priorities. - 3.
 Serving the lowest income tenants. - 4.
 Serving qualified tenants for the longest periods. - 5.
 Project characteristics including design and quality of construction, bedroom mix, supportive service plans and amenities packages. - 6.
-Soundness of the proposed financial structure. - 7.
-Diversity of Principal(s) and their experience, quality and quantity of development and management experience, and the ability to maintain regulatory compliance. - 8.
-Tenant populations with special housing needs. - 9.
-Willingness to solicit referrals from public housing waiting lists. - 10.
-Tenant populations of individuals with children. - 11.
-Projects intended for eventual tenant ownership. - 12.
-Projects that include the use of existing housing as part of a community revitalization plan. - 13.
+Soundness of the proposed financial structure.

+- 7. Use of mortgage subsidies and leveraging of funding sources. - 8.
+Diversity of Principal(s) and their experience, quality and quantity of development and management experience, and the ability to maintain regulatory compliance. - 9.
+Tenant populations with special housing needs. - 10.
+Willingness to solicit referrals from public housing waiting lists. - 11.
+Tenant populations of individuals with children. - 12.
+Projects intended for eventual tenant ownership. - 13.
+Projects that include the use of existing housing as part of a community revitalization plan. - 14.
 Projects located in a Qualified Census Tract, the development of which contribute to a concerted community revitalization plan. - C. A description of the Agency's compliance monitoring program, including a description of procedures to notify the Internal Revenue Service of noncompliance with the requirements of the program.

 The following sections of the Plan contain these requirements.
-If you have questions, please contact: Rental Investment Group of the North Carolina Housing Finance Agency P.O.
-Box 28066
+If you have questions, please contact: Rental Investment Group North Carolina Housing Finance Agency

+P.O.
+Box 28066 Raleigh, NC 27611-8066

-Raleigh, NC 27611-8066, phone: (919) 877-5712
+Phone: (919) 877-5712